Self-duality and associated parallel or cocalibrated ${\mathrm{G}}_2$ structures: Riemannian 4-manifolds and structures on 7-manifolds

 whereas the latter corresponds with $\rho^i_+=-se^i_++\ldots$.
 In any dimension, if $M$ is Einstein, then $s$ is known to be a constant.
-A reference for much of all this section is \cite{Besse}.

-\subsection{$\gdois$-structures}
+\subsection{{$\gdois$} structures}

-These structures are well-known today and amount to a 3-form of special kind on a 7-dimensional manifold.
+$\gdois$ structures are well-known today and amount to 3-forms of special kind on a 7-dimensional manifold.
 One way to describe them is precisely within the above setting of distinguished 2-forms.
-Let us continue with the notation for duality from \eqref{selfdualformsandantiselfdualforms}, but now on some oriented Euclidean 4-space, say a \textit{horizontal} direction, which we complement with a 3-dimensional Euclidean space given by an orthonormal coframe, i.e. a set of three independent linear forms $f^1,f^2,f^3$, for the \textit{vertical} direction.
-Of course, along, we obtain a corresponding metric $\mathrm{g}=\mathrm{g}_V+\mathrm{g}_H$ in 7 dimensions.
+Let us continue with the notation for self-duality from \eqref{self-dualformsandantiself-dualforms}, but now on some oriented Euclidean 4-space, say a \textit{horizontal} direction, which we complement with a 3-dimensional Euclidean space given by an orthonormal coframe, i.e. a set of three independent linear forms $f^1,f^2,f^3$, for the \textit{vertical} direction.
+Of course, we obtain a corresponding metric $\mathrm{g}=\mathrm{g}_V+\mathrm{g}_H$ in 7 dimensions.
 Then a linear $\gdois$ structure is defined on the direct sum vector space, just as in \cite{BrySal,Sal3}, by

-In the above we read $e^i=e^i_\pm$.
-The coefficients are the indicated products of scalars $\lambda,\mu$.
-A study of such forms of special type gives that the group of automorphisms of $\phi$, $\gdois$, is a simply-connected, compact, simple, 14 dimensional Lie subgroup of $\SO(7)$ where this refers to some new metric $\mathrm{g}_\phi$ (cf. \cite{Bryant1}).
-An orientation form $o=\Vol_{\mathrm{g}}=f^{123}e^{4567}$ can be fixed once and for all, since connectedness prevents $\gdois$ from jumping from one to another.
-The metric $\mathrm{g}_\phi$ is given, for some $m\in\R$ yet to be determined, and for any vectors $u,v$, by the identity
+In the above we continue to abbreviate $e^i=e^i_\pm$.
+The coefficients $\lambda^3,\lambda\mu^2$ appearing are dependent on real scalars $\lambda,\mu$.
+A study of 3-forms of special type gives that the group of automorphisms of $\phi$, $\gdois$, is a simply-connected, compact, simple, 14 dimensional Lie subgroup of $\SO(7)$, with such special orthogonal group referring to some new metric $\mathrm{g}_\phi$ (cf. \cite{Bryant1}).
+An orientation form $o=\Vol_{\mathrm{g}}=f^{123}e^{4567}$ may be fixed once and for all, because the $\phi$ induced orientation is invariant by continuity on $\lambda,\mu$ in some open interval.
+The metric $\mathrm{g}_\phi$ is given, for some $m\in\R$ yet to be determined, and for any vectors $u,v$, by the well-known identity